hbctraining/DGE_workshop/lessons/DGE_workflow.md

 - Genes with zero counts in all samples
 - Genes with an extreme count outlier
-- Genes with a low mean normalized count across all samples
+- Genes with a low mean normalized counts

 <img src="../img/gene_filtering.png" width="600">